 Fresh paint for new handicapped symbol is important – don’t be fooled.
 The moment your parking lot stripes fade, is the moment your commercial property could be potentially facing an ADA lawsuit.
 Meaning, if a disabled person enters your parking lot – and does not see the lines for handicap parking, proper signage, or appropriate pathways, your company could be facing upwards of $5,000 – $10,000 per lack of handicap access.

 Parking Lot Marking Types

-The appearance of your new handicap signs are due combination of their colors and the kinds of paints you choose.
+The appearance of your new handicapped symbol are due combination of their colors and the kinds of paints you choose.
 Yellow is a traditional choice for stripes, but blue is growing in popularity and used for ADA Compliance specifically, red is for fire-access points.
 In many cases, this all boils down to individual requirements per your location and city.
 What is important, is to remember that particular stencils, like those for handicapped spaces, have specific legal requirements in terms of shape, size, and color and must be applied on a regular basis to make sure you aren’t facing a potential ADA lawsuit.
-Many laws and regulations will require blue with white or yellow for painting the handicap symbols needed for accessible spaces.
+Many laws and regulations will require blue with white or yellow for painting the symbol for disability awareness.